Skip to main content

 If I attend the program, can I stay on campus?

-Students will stay in one of the on-campus residence halls.
+In St. Louis, students will stay in an on-campus residence hall.
 SLU staff will connect students with the Department of Housing and Residence Life for on-campus housing.

 Will I have a meal plan?

-Students who stay in an on-campus residence hall will be automatically enrolled in a SLU dining plan, providing access to the on-campus dining hall, Grand Hall.
+In St. Louis, students who stay in an on-campus residence hall are automatically enrolled in a SLU dining plan, providing access to the on-campus dining hall, Grand Hall.
 There are also on-campus restaurants and fast-food dining options

 Can I use SLU facilities such as the library and recreation center?

-Students will have access to the library at SLU.
+Students have access to the libraries at SLU-St. Louis and SLU-Madrid.

 What if I need medical treatment while I am attending SLU?

-One of the goals of the Global Visiting Student Program is to immerse students in the culture of St. Louis.
+One of the goals of the Global Visiting Scholar Program is to immerse students in the culture of the cities that they will study in.